pestphp/docs/datasets.md

 ]);
 ```

-To add a description to the dataset values, you can specify a key yourself.
+To manually add your own description to a dataset value, you may simply assign it a key.

 ```php
 it('has emails', function ($email) {